 1. The 4-Hour Workweek

 The 4-Hour Workweek by Tim Ferris is probably the most popular book for digital nomads.
 Many have started their location-independent lifestyle after reading it.
-It was one of the first of its kind, explaining how to outsource, use automation and create income with investing only little time and effort.
+It was one of the first of its kind, explaining how to outsource, use automation and create income with investing only

 With real-life examples he proves that literally anyone can live that kind of free life.
 Although the book was written about 10 years ago and most of the practices, like dropshipping, aren’t that new and exciting anymore, it is still an eye-opener to many readers and a great inspiration.

 2. The Art of Non-Conformity